Skip to content

 Important Safety Limitations

-• Type 1 diabetes or insulin-dependent diabetes (risk of hypoglycemia)
+• Type 1 diabetes or insulin-dependent diabetes — risk of additive hypoglycemia through insulin-independent glucose uptake

 Researching peptides?
 We did the hard part.